LingyuLi-math/starter-academic/content/en/authors/admin/_index.md

 ## Education to show in About widget
 education:
   courses:
-  - course: Postdoctoral Fellow in Bioinformatics
+  - course: Postdoc in Bioinformatics
     institution: The University of Hong Kong (HKU)
     year: 2023-present
   - course: PhD in Biomedical Engineering